honest comparison

 Junocal is month-to-month by default.
 Glofox post-acquisition has standardised on annual contracts with auto-renewal on most tiers — fitting the broader ABC Fitness Solutions playbook.
 For studios that want operational flexibility, the annual-by-default model is meaningful friction.
 For studios that already have a multi-year Glofox commitment, the contract structure becomes a real consideration when evaluating whether to switch — early-cancellation buyouts are typically required to exit mid-term, though some operators have negotiated month-to-month exit clauses depending on contract specifics.

-• Transparent published pricing
+• Fully published pricing on every tier

 • Independent ownership, no PE economics